Table of Contents

 JNet usage

-To use JNet classes the developer can write code in .NET using the same classes available in the official Java packages.
-If classes or methods are not available yet it is possible to use the approach synthetized in What to do if an API was not yet implemented
+JNet exposes Java™ classes directly in .NET, letting you write C# code against the same types available in the official Java™ packages.
+If a class or method has not been mapped yet, see What to do if an API was not yet implemented.

 Environment setup

 JNet accepts many command-line switches to customize its behavior.
-The full list is available at Command line switch page.
+The full list is available at the Command line switch page.

-JVM identification
+JVM™ identification

 {